single-spa/single-spa-vue/README.md

 - `Vue`: (required) The main Vue object, which is generally either exposed onto the window or is available via `require('vue')` `import Vue from 'vue'`.
 - `appOptions`: (required) An object which will be used to instantiate your Vue.js application. `appOptions` will pass directly through to `new Vue(appOptions)`
+- `loadRootComponent`: (optional and replaces `appOptions.render`) A promise that resolves with your root component.
+This is useful for lazy loading.

 ## As a single-spa parcel
 To create a single-spa parcel, simply omit the `el` option from your appOptions, since the dom element will be specified by the user of the Parcel.
 Everything other